ibm-cloud-docs/openshift/cluster-create-dedicated-hosts.md

 # Creating clusters on dedicated hosts for VPC
 {: #cluster-create-dedicated-hosts}

 [Virtual Private Cloud]{: tag-vpc}

 Follow the steps to create a dedicated host in a dedicated host pool.
 Then, provision a cluster on your dedicated host infrastructure in the CLI.
-For steps to create a cluster on dedicated hosts in the console, review the information in [Creating VPC clusters](/docs/openshift?topic=openshift-cluster-create-vpc-gen2&interface=ui).
-The [IBM Dedicated Host Module](https://github.com/terraform-ibm-modules/terraform-ibm-dedicated-host?tab=readme-ov-file#ibm-dedicated-host-module) provides related infrastructure code and examples you may find useful.
+For steps to create a cluster on dedicated hosts in the console, review the information in [Creating VPC clusters](/docs/openshift?topic=openshift-cluster-create-vpc-gen2&interface=ui).The Terraform [IBM Dedicated Host Module](https://registry.terraform.io/modules/terraform-ibm-modules/dedicated-host/ibm/latest){: external} provides an Infrastructure as Code (IaC) alternative, offering reusable infrastructure code and examples that may be useful.

 {: shortdesc}

 1. List available dedicated host flavors.
 Note the flavor and flavor class that you want to use to create a dedicated host.

     ```sh
     ibmcloud oc flavors --provider vpc-gen2 --zone us-south-1
     ```
     {: pre}